World of Warcraft: Wrath of the Lich King: Death Knights

 Instead of utilizing rage, energy or mana for combat resources, a death knight uses a system of runes and runic power (both displayed under the player portrait), which is generated by using runes.
 The death knight originally had two of each type of rune - blood, frost and unholy - available for use.
 After a rune is used, it enters a ten-second 'cooldown' period before it can be used again and runic power decays over time when out of combat.
 With specific talents, the death knight can also turn their runes into death runes, which can be used as any type of rune.
 The death knight has the option of three presences: blood, frost and unholy.
 In Wrath of the Lich King, frost presence increased threat generated, increased health and lowered damage taken; blood presence increased damage done and restored a portion of damage dealt as healing; unholy presence increased attack speed, increased movement speed and reduced the global cooldown on all abilities.

-In the following expansion, Cataclysm, with a desire to clearly designate specializations as damage dealing or tank, Blood became the designated tanking spec and blood presence's effects was changed so that blood presence had threat and damage mitigation and frost presence was changed to increasing all runic power generation.
+In the following expansion, Cataclysm, with a desire to clearly designate specializations as damage dealing or tank, Blood became the designated tanking spec and blood presence's effects were changed so that blood presence had threat and damage mitigation and frost presence was changed to increasing all runic power generation.
 In the Legion expansion, death knights have six death runes instead of three types of runes and presences were removed; each specific presence's effect is included in its related specialization automatically.